 As noted, the regulation calls out various areas for program review, many of which overlap in some way.
 Because of this overlap, the report has been structured to group similar and related topics together.
 In some cases, where a topic calls out several different broad ideas, those have been split and addressed separately in the appropriate sections of the report.
 Each chapter begins with a description of the topics that are addressed in the chapter, reciting the regulatory text for a clearer understanding of what can be found in each chapter.

 As appropriate, each chapter provides a review of ARB staff’s original work from the 2009 rulemaking.
 This includes both the conclusions that staff reached for a particular subject matter and the rationale behind those conclusions.
 The chapter then discusses how the panelists and staff proceeded to review the topic, identifies new conclusions that can be drawn from the work of staff and panelists, and notes recommendations from the staff and panelists for moving forward.

 In many cases, this 2011 program review occurred so early in the LCFS program that there are not enough empirical data to properly assess the topic.
 In these cases, staff and panelists have worked together to qualitatively assess the progress to the extent feasible and then discussed what further steps would be taken for later reviews in order to assess further the progress of the program.

+This poses a problem for the LCFS program in terms of what might occur from a feasibility and cost perspective between now and the next review in 2014 – for the January 2015 program review deadline.
+Evidence was provided that suggests alterations to the program may be needed earlier than 2014 in order to ensure compliance with the program.
+It has become evident that more frequent assessments of program elements need to be conducted, and an annual update is being recommended.

 F. Advisory Panel Structure

 1. Overall Structure